cloudevents/spec/cloudevents/extensions/jwt.md

 When using [JWE Cipher Text][jwe-ciphertext] MUST be mapped onto `data` and `datacontenttype` MUST be set to `application/octet-stream`

+When using JWS the signed data MUST be decoded from base64url format and mapped onto `data` in `Binary` format where `datacontenttype` is taken from the `cty` property of the JOSE header, if no `cty` property exists `datacontenttype` MUST be set to `application/octet-stream`

 ## Attributes

 ### JOSE Attributes